Eastern Meadowlark

 The Eastern Meadowlark in NH

-The eastern meadowlark is found in meadows and grasslands across New Hampshire, but it is threatened by loss of habitat due to development and the conversion of hayfields to row crops.
+The Eastern Meadowlark is found in meadows and grasslands across New Hampshire, but it is threatened by habitat loss due to development and the conversion of hayfields to row crops.

 World Status: Near Threatened